7 min read

 Celebrating metrics that don't matter.

-These case studies set unrealistic expectations.
-Clients hire agencies expecting 500% growth because they saw it in a case study.
-When they get 30% growth (which is actually good), they're disappointed.
+These case studies set unrealistic expectations, leading clients to hire agencies expecting 500% growth because they saw it in a case study, and when they get 30% growth - which is actually good, which would be a success by any reasonable standard - they're disappointed, because they've been conditioned to expect magic.

-They also encourage cargo cult SEO.
-People try to replicate tactics from case studies without understanding the context.
-It rarely works, and they don't know why.
+They also encourage cargo cult SEO, where people try to replicate tactics from case studies without understanding the context, and it rarely works, and they don't know why, and they assume they must be doing something wrong rather than questioning whether the original case study was telling the whole truth.

-And they give cover to agencies doing mediocre work.
-As long as there's some metric that went up, there's a case study to be written.
-It's all part of the same fiction as monthly SEO reports - creative writing disguised as analytics.
+And they give cover to agencies doing mediocre work, because as long as there's some metric that went up, there's a case study to be written, and it's all part of the same fiction as monthly SEO reports - creative writing disguised as analytics.

 How to Read Case Studies